erikaulin/erikaulin.github.io/_posts/2015-09-10-CrashPlanPROe.markdown

 #### Download image and create container.

-Start the Docker from Meny and go to Registry search for *crashplanproe* select it and click on Download.
+Start the Docker from menu and go to Registry search for *crashplanproe* select it and click on Download.

 ![Folder Stucture](/assets/images/code42/code42_docker_registry.png)

-Next go to Image and Launch dropdown meny select *Launch with wizard*
+Next go to Image and Launch dropdown menu select *Launch with wizard*

 ![Folder Stucture](/assets/images/code42/code42_docker_image.png)

-Chose a name for your Container and add [ports](http://support.code42.com/Administrator/3/Planning_And_Installing/TCP_And_UDP_Ports) needed.
+Choose a name for your Container and add [ports](http://support.code42.com/Administrator/3/Planning_And_Installing/TCP_And_UDP_Ports) needed.

 ![Folder Stucture](/assets/images/code42/code42_docker_wizard.png)